jerobado/Study/Visual C++/README.md

 # Microsoft Visual C++ (MSVC)
-- is a compiler fro the C, C++ and C++/CX programming languages by Microsoft
+- is a compiler for the C, C++ and C++/CX programming languages by Microsoft
 - refers to the C++, C, and assembly language development tools and libraries available as part of Visual Studio on Windows

 # Resources